Application Guidelines

 General information

 Main target audience for the produced media content is the inhabitants of Belarus.
-Furthermore, there is a substantial Belarusian diaspora in the Baltics, Poland and other countries, looking for the trustworthy independent media content in the various mass media means.
 Due to the current situation in Belarus, where the government exercises unrestricted control over mainstream media and media arts, the need for the independent media content is constantly increasing.
-Therefore, there is a need to increase the volume and quality of locally, regionally, nationally, and internationally produced media products for Belarusian readers, in Belarusian and Russian languages, to promote a more diversified independent and trustful media landscape.
-The Nordic Media Grant Programme will contribute to supporting Belarusian media outlets, professional and start-up journalists, and media artists in provision of independent media and media art content for Belarus population.
+The NMGPB IV will contribute to supporting Belarusian media outlets, professional and start-up journalists, and media artists in provision of independent media and media art content for Belarus population.

-A Nordic Media Grant Programme for Belarus would provide a long-term approach within strengthening the democratic development and support to civil society, and it would complement the support provided from bilateral (Nordic) donor countries.
-Further, within its framework and scope, it could be open for additional financial contributions from other donors who want to support the initiative - for example individual Nordic countries.
+NMGPB IV provides a long-term approach within strengthening the democratic development and support to civil society, and within its framework and scope, it is open for additional financial contributions from other Nordic donors who want to support the initiative.

 Objective and goals